 Why choose blue light protection?

-BlueReflect lenses offer a protective shield that reduces glare and blue light from digital screens and artificial lights that can lead to digital eye strain.
+BlueReflect™ blue light lenses offer a protective shield that reduces glare and blue light from digital screens and artificial lights.

-How do computer glasses work?
+How do blue light filtering glasses work?

 How does this affect our eye health?